Executive Summary

 Convenience shouldn't cost you your security.

-The next time you need to manage a file, ask yourself: "Does this need to leave my computer?"
-If the answer is no, use a local tool.
+The next time you need to extract text from a scan, strip metadata, or convert a financial statement, ask yourself the golden question: "Does this data physically need to leave my local RAM?"
+If the answer is no, you must use a zero-server-knowledge local tool.

 Convert your sensitive docs safely with the Client-Side PDF Converter.